Gokulraj-R-002/cciot-focal_length/README.md

 # CCIoT Project - Group 15
 ## Remote Triggered Lab - Focal length Experiment

+To see how everything is setup and how everything works, click [here](https://github.com/Gokulraj-R-002/cciot-focal_length/blob/main/CC-Iot_Team15.pdf)

 ### Instructions for using these files

 * Upload the nodemcu.ino to the NodeMCU.